See all > General health

 It’s important to remember that back pain may not be an additional irritation; it can indicate a more serious underlying issue.
 Understanding the connection between UTIs and back pain is crucial for your health and well-being.

-In this article, we’ll explore why back pain might accompany a UTI and when it’s crucial to seek medical advice from a primary care provider.
+In this article, we’ll explore how can a UTI cause back pain and when it’s crucial to seek medical advice from a primary care provider.

 What’s the Connection Between UTIs and Back Pain?